BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   Find the user corresponding to the email.
 If the user does not exist, raise a ValueError exception.
 If it exists, generate a UUID and update the user’s reset_token database field.
 Return the token.

+  ### Step 10

+  In this task, you will implement the Auth.update_password method.
+It takes reset_token string argument and a password string argument and returns None.

+  Use the reset_token to find the corresponding user.
+If it does not exist, raise a ValueError exception.

+  Otherwise, hash the password and update the user’s hashed_password field with the new hashed password and the reset_token field to None.

 * [app.py](app.py) -

   ### Step 1